Firewood resolutions for 2014

 Also, one final point of clarification for readers.
 While moving oak wood isn’t a good idea because it could spread all sorts of pests that affect oak (potentially pests like oak wilt, sudden oak death, spongy moth, others) the Asian longhorned beetle itself does not infest oaks.
 Plenty of pests do infest oaks, but ALB does not.

-Did you know that Don’t Move Firewood publishes a monthly newsletter?
-That’s right, we are the source of the Firewood Outreach Professionals Newsletter, which is managed as part of the Firewood Outreach Coordinating Initiative.
-We have over a thousand subscribers and we’re always looking for short, relevant stories that pertain to firewood and invasive forest pests.
+Did you know that Don’t Move Firewood publishes a semi-monthly newsletter?
+That’s right, we are the source of the Firewood and Forest Pest Newsletter.
+We have over a thousand subscribers and we’re always looking for short, relevant stories that pertain to firewood and/or invasive forest pests.

 Four things for your information: